LLMCarbon: Modeling the end-to-end Carbon Footprint of Large Language Models: Background

-\textbf{Mitigating the Carbon Footprint of LLMs}.
-Prior work has focused on reducing the carbon footprint of LLMs through progress in four domains.
-Firstly, the proposal of sparse MoE architectures~\citep{Fedus:JMLR2022,du2022glam} aims to enhance LLM performance by increasing LLM parameters while maintaining a similar computational load.
-Secondly, the adoption of specialized ML hardware like TPUs~\citep{Jouppi:ISCA2017} has emerged as a replacement for power-hungry GPUs, aiming to process LLMs more efficiently.
-Thirdly, data centers devoted to ML tasks have streamlined their facilities into large-scale systems, optimizing power usage effectiveness (PUE) by reducing cooling and infrastructure overhead~\citep{liu2020energy}.
-Lastly, these data centers are working towards mitigating LLM operational carbon footprints by transitioning to renewable energy sources such as solar and wind power~\citep{acun2023carbon}.
-Nevertheless, recent years have seen a significant fourfold~\citep{Wu:MLS2022} expansion in the deployment of ML-specific hardware within these data centers, catering to the diverse demands of various ML tasks.
-Consequently, the gap between the operational and embodied carbon footprints of LLMs is predicted to widen in the near future.
+\textbf{Reducing LLM Carbon Footprint}.
+Efforts on reducing LLM carbon footprints have been channeled into 4 domains.
+Firstly, sparse MoE architectures~\citep{Fedus:JMLR2022} have been proposed to enhance LLM performance by increasing model parameters while maintaining a similar computational load.
+Secondly, the adoption of specialized ML hardware, such as TPUs~\citep{Jouppi:ISCA2017}, has emerged as a more energy-efficient alternative to power-hungry GPUs.
+Thirdly, ML-focused data centers have optimized their facilities into large-scale systems, reducing cooling and infrastructure overhead to enhance power usage effectiveness (PUE)~\citep{liu2020energy}.
+Lastly, these data centers are transitioning to renewable energy sources like solar and wind power~\citep{acun2023carbon} to mitigate the operational carbon footprint of LLMs.
+However, the recent proliferation of ML-specific hardware within these data centers, driven by the diverse demands of ML tasks, is widening the gap between operational and embodied carbon footprints in the near future~\citep{Wu:MLS2022}.

-\textbf{Parallelism in LLM Training and Inference}.
-To process LLMs effectively, numerous computing devices like GPUs or TPUs are used, due to the high LLM parameter count.
-Four types of parallelism, i.e., data, tensor, pipeline~\citep{Narayanan:SC2021}, and expert~\citep{Kim:ARXIV2021}, are commonly considered to enhance hardware efficiency, which gauges actual throughput relative to peak throughput. \begin{itemize}[leftmargin=*, nosep, topsep=0pt, partopsep=0pt] \item \textbf{Data Parallelism}.
-Data parallelism~\citep{Xing:TBD2015} involves distributing a full model copy to each computing device, while the input dataset is partitioned among these devices.
-Periodic gradient aggregation ensures that all devices maintain a consistent version of the model weights.
+\textbf{Parallelism in LLM Processing}.
+Effective processing of LLMs necessitates the utilization of multiple computing devices, such as GPUs or TPUs, owing to significant LLM parameter counts.
+Four types of parallelism, i.e., data, tensor, pipeline, and expert, are commonly employed to enhance hardware efficiency, quantified as actual throughput relative to peak throughput. \begin{itemize}[leftmargin=*, nosep, topsep=0pt, partopsep=0pt] \item \textbf{Data Parallelism}: In data parallelism~\citep{Xing:TBD2015}, the full LLM model is distributed to each computing device, while the input dataset is divided among these devices.
+Periodic gradient aggregation ensures that all devices maintain consistent model weights.